Sign in →

 Clinical Reference

-3. Wedlake L, A'Hern R, Russell D, et al: Systematic review: The prevalence of idiopathic bile acid malabsorption as diagnosed by SeHCAT scanning in patients with diarrhoea-predominant irritable bowel syndrome.
+3. Wedlake L, A'Hern R, Russell D, Thomas K, Walters JR, Andreyev HJ.
+Systematic review: the prevalence of idiopathic bile acid malabsorption as diagnosed by SeHCAT scanning in patients with diarrhoea-predominant irritable bowel syndrome.
 Aliment Pharmacol Ther.
-2009;30:707-717
+2009;30(7):707-717

 5. Longstreth GF, Thompson WG, Chey WD, et al: Functional bowel disorders.
 Gastroenterology.
 2006;130:1480-1491